salesforce/bazel-eclipse/docs/bef/install.md

 ### Known Issues

-Now is a good time to browse the [known issues](issues.md) page which covers some common problems.
-If you have a problem, searching the full [Issues list](https://github.com/salesforce/bazel-eclipse/issues) is also a good thing to do.
+If you have a problem, searching the full [Issues list](https://github.com/salesforce/bazel-eclipse/issues) is a good thing to do.

 ### Updating your Bazel Eclipse feature